-Thankfully, there is a plethora of legit Grammarly alternatives that can fill the void ASAP.
+Thankfully, there is a plethora of legit Grammarly alternatives that can fill the void and check for spelling errors ASAP.

 My best all-around alternative is WhiteSmoke.
 Accurate, easy to use, supports tons of languages, works across all devices, will check both grammar and plagiarism, and the annual billing starts significantly lower than Grammarly.

 ProWritingAid’s grammar checker might be the most comprehensive, and its low annual (or lifetime) licenses are the lowest on the market.
-But the plagiarism checker is virtually unusable.
+But the plagiarism checker and spelling errors tool is virtually unusable.

-If you just need an affordable, multilingual grammar checker, Ginger is the next best thing.
+If you just need an affordable, multilingual grammar checker with an easy-to-use browser extension, Ginger is the next best thing.

 QueText is similar, but for plagiarism-only.
 While CopyLeaks and Citation Machine are reserved mostly for educators (with the latter perfect for people who need to cite sources en masse).